implicituq/implicituq/README.md

 - 👋 Hi, I’m Surendra
 - 👀 I’m interested in application development, and managing back-end data using
 - 🌱 I’m currently learning Javascript, React to further implement my ideas in a web-based environment
-- 💞️ I’m looking to collaborate on projects or collaborate with a new organization, which is full-stack oriented or requires application developers.
+- 💞️ I’m looking to collaborate on projects or collaborate with a new organization, which delves in the mysteries of Full Stack development, Application development.
 - 📫 You can reach out to me by emailing to at: surendra.507@yahoo.com

 <!---